 Lifted from Gina’s story, this may be a difficult read but it does get the heart of some of the issues.
-To me this highlights one of the recurring themes from the book: that the affect of childhood experience of abuse and neglect can last a lifetime and can negatively impact a person’s health and prospects.
+To me, this highlights one of the recurring themes from the book: that the effect of childhood experience of abuse and neglect can last a lifetime and can negatively impact a person’s health and prospects.
 We know from studies in Adverse Childhood Experiences (ACEs) that the links are clear.

 ‘I lost count of the amount of times I ended up fighting, forced to protect myself after being picked on for being homeless.’

-Taken from Martin’s story, his account of abuse and becoming estranged from his alcoholic father is captivating and eventually leads him to becoming homeless at a young age.
+Taken from Martin’s story, his account of abuse and becoming estranged from his alcoholic father is captivating and eventually leads him to become homeless at a young age.
 In and out of temporary accommodation, his own health suffered as he started to abuse alcohol himself.
 Despite his fortunes changing for the better (he gained access to benefits), he lost his life at the age of 33 due to sclerosis of the liver.
 His comment above speaks volumes about the hardship of homeless living and the physical vulnerability attached to it, not to mention the stigma.

 ‘My choice of partners has more often than not been disastrous.’

 It is no coincidence that the publisher of this book is the Arkbound Foundation, a rather brilliant social enterprise that aims to empower people and groups who are often overlooked and marginalised by society, using writing and journalism as a tool to both aid their recovery and reintegration.
 Powerful stuff.
-The charity is based in Bristol in England but is extending its operations to Scotland through its Glasgow office.
+The charity is based in Bristol but is extending its operations to Scotland through its Glasgow office.